calebmsword/kivy/README.md

 Now we introduce the term parent coordinates.
 The parent coordinates of `widget_a` depend on whether `widget_a` has a special widget in its parent stack.

-If widget_a does not have a special widget in its parent stack:
+If `widget_a` does not have a special widget in its parent stack:

-Then widget_a’s parent coordinates are equivalent to window coordinates.
+Then `widget_a`’s parent coordinates are equivalent to window coordinates.

-If widget_a has a special widget in its parent stack:
+If `widget_a` has a special widget in its parent stack:

-Then the origin of the parent coordinates for widget_a is located at the bottom-left corner of the first special widget in widget_a’s parent stack.
+Then the origin of the parent coordinates for `widget_a` is located at the bottom-left corner of the first special widget in `widget_a`’s parent stack.

 Kivy uses one other coordinate system which is referred by two names: widget coordinates / local coordinates.
-The widget/local coordinates of widget_a are calculated in the following way:
+The widget/local coordinates of `widget_a` are calculated in the following way:

-If widget_a is a special Widget:
+If `widget_a` is a special Widget:

-Then the widget/local coordinates for widget_a are relative to the bottom-left corner of widget a.
+Then the widget/local coordinates for `widget_a` are relative to the bottom-left corner of widget a.

-If widget_a is not a special Widget:
+If `widget_a` is not a special Widget:

-Then the widget/local coordinates for widget_a are equivalent to its parent coordinates.
+Then the widget/local coordinates for `widget_a` are equivalent to its parent coordinates.

 It is crucial to understand that the pos attribute of a widget is in the parent coordinates of that widget.

 The Kivy docs do not mention this, but there is another coordinate system that they use.
 We will call it relative coordinates.
-The origin of the relative coordinates of widget_a is located at the bottom left of widget_a.
+The origin of the relative coordinates of `widget_a` is located at the bottom left of `widget_a`.

-(If only the other coordinate systems were so easy to understand.)

 Window coordinates are an absolute coordinate system.
 The position (x, y) in window coordinates is the same point on the screen for every widget in a running application.
 However, parent coordinates, widget/local coordinates, and relative coordinates are always in reference to a particular widget.
 In other words, each widget has its own parent, widget/local, and relative coordinate system that may have a different origin from that of another widget.